jumpcutking/threads/DOCS.md

 <a name="receivedLog"></a>

 ## receivedLog(message)
-Reports messages from threads to the console. (to prevent tripple messages)
+Reports messages from child threads using console.log to the console.
+{logging:true} must be enabled for both the child and parent thread.

 **Kind**: global function